lanl-ansi/GasPowerModels.jl/examples/README.md

 | belgian-ne-100            | [2] (100% stress case)    |

 * results with the CRDWP model on these problems may change due to tightening of the CRDWP relaxation since 2016.

+## Maximal Load Delivery
+The example script `mld.jl` solves a series of Maximal Load Delivery (MLD) problems for a single gas-power damage scenario while varying the gas-power delivery tradeoff parameter.
+The script exemplifies the procedure used within the broader proof-of-concept Pareto analysis described in the report

+[3] Byron Tasseff, Carleton Coffrin, and Russell Bent.
+Convex Relaxations of Maximal Load Delivery for Multi-contingency Analysis of Joint Electric Power and Natural Gas Transmission Networks. arXiv preprint arXiv:2108.12361, 2021.